vectordotdev/vector/STYLE.md

 `queued_items_popped`, and if `queue_items_pushed` equals 100, and `queued_items_popped` equals 80,
 we know our queue size is 20.
-More importantly, if we queried both of them at the same time, and they were both zero, and then queried them both a second later, and saw that both were 100,000, we would know that the queue size was _currently_ zero but we'd also know that we just processed 100,000 items in the past second.
+More importantly, if we queried both of them at the same time, and they were both zero, and then queried them both a second later, and saw that both were 100,000, we would know that the queue size was _currently_ zero, but we'd also know that we just processed 100,000 items in the past second.

 #### Best Practices